rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2015/11/17/why-neurons-have-thousands-of-synapses-a-theory-of-sequence-memory.md

 ---
 author: Donna Dubinsky
-brief: November is shaping up to be a busy and exciting month for Numenta.
+description: November is shaping up to be a busy and exciting month for Numenta.
 I wrote you about the release of our Numenta Anomaly Benchmark (NAB).
 Today I’m pleased to share more good news.
 Founders Jeff Hawkins and Subutai Ahmad have written a paper that
 date: 2015/11/17
 image: ../images/image.png
 org: CEO